hzsolt21/hzsolt21.github.io/_drafts/EternalRed.markdown

     triggerThread.start()
 ```
 <br>
 After this we only have the handler.
-In case our payload is a bind shell, this handler will conect to it.
+In case our payload is a bind shell, this handler will connect to it.
 We can delete this if we want to connect with a different methode.
-There is also a test if the exploit was successfull or not.
-Uname -a will run when the handler extabilish connection.
+There is also a test if the exploit was successful or not.
+Uname -a will run when the handler establishes connection.
 <br>
 <h2>Payload</h2>
-Let's check the payload givven for this exploit.
+Let's check the payload given for this exploit.
 This is a bind shell written in C. Looking at the code of bindshell-samba.c we can see a nicely commented code.
 Without going into much details, the only thing we need to take a look is where the port is set.
 <br>
 ```
     hostAddr.sin_family = AF_INET;